NikoMcAce/Dine_Safe_Android/README.md

 # DineSafe: Intelligent Restaurant Management with Fire Evacuation Integration

-DineSafe is an innovative restaurant management system developed as part of the MSc Computer Science program.
+DineSafe is an innovative restaurant management system developed as part of the MSc Computer Science program by **Raj Davande**.
 This project seamlessly integrates an intelligent mobile app with ESP32 devices for fire detection and evacuation.
 The system is designed to enhance restaurant operations, providing role-based features for waiters, chefs, and administrators, while prioritizing customer safety during emergencies.

 ## Features
 - **Cloud Integration:** Utilizes Google Firebase for real-time data synchronization and secure login features.